niutech/carbonyl-terminal/README.md

 #### Windows client

-On Windows, Carbonyl Terminal provides the portable [Windows Terminal](https://github.com/microsoft/terminal) distribution preconfigured to connect to Carbony Terminal Docker container.
-[Download](https://github.com/niutech/carbonyl-terminal/releases) the latest release of Carbonyl Terminal, extract it and modify the `USER_HOST` variable to `carbonyl@yourserver.com` in `carbonyl.bat` or leave it as is to use the demo server.
-Then run `CarbonylTerminal.exe`, which automatically connects to your Carbonyl instance by running `carbonyl.bat` in the new tab.
+On Windows, you can use Carbonyl Terminal using the provided [PuTTY Portable](https://portableapps.com/apps/internet/putty_portable) distribution preconfigured to connect to Carbony Terminal Docker container.
+[Download](https://github.com/niutech/carbonyl-terminal/releases) the latest release of Carbonyl Terminal Portable for Windows x86, extract it and run `CarbonylTerminalPortable.exe` to connect to the demo server.
+If you want to use your own server, close the app, edit the file `Carbonyl Terminal Portable\Data\settings\putty.reg` and replace the value of key `"HostName"` to `yourserver.com`, then save it and re-run the app.

+Another way is to download the [`carbonyl.bat`](https://github.com/niutech/carbonyl-terminal/raw/main/carbonyl.bat) script and run it in the command prompt, using the OpenSSH client.

 If you want to use mosh on Windows, you have to first install it in [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 Don't forget to copy the `carbonyl_rsa` auth key to `~/.ssh/` and set the appropriate permissions: